AxelUser/blog/content/006-how-to-get-status-of-mongodb-operation/index.md

 The last thing is that you need to distinguish delete operations stated by your service from normal operations.
 In my case all those data-retention tasks has `JobId`, which is a unique key for operation.
 All I need is a way to mark MongoDB queries with this key.

 If we look through the output format for `$currentOp`, we will notice that it has a [comment](https://www.mongodb.com/docs/manual/reference/command/currentOp/#mongodb-data-currentOp.command) field, which can be attached when command is started.
 Some queries (e.g `find`) support [$comment](https://www.mongodb.com/docs/manual/reference/operator/query/comment/) operator, but the most universal way to pass a comment is to run a query via [database command](https://www.mongodb.com/docs/manual/reference/command/#database-commands).

-I advise you to have a look, because this API provides many interesting features, for example [delete command](https://www.mongodb.com/docs/manual/reference/command/delete/#mongodb-dbcommand-dbcmd.delete) has limit option, which may be used to delete large amount of data by parts.
+With this API we can run [delete command](https://www.mongodb.com/docs/manual/reference/command/delete/#mongodb-dbcommand-dbcmd.delete).

 Alright, let's try some MongoDB shell.